 GC is a high-resolution method for separating volatile and semi-volatile compounds.
 The gas mixtures are separated based on the differences in component distribution between a stationary phase (e.g. inner coating of a capillary) and a mobile phase (purge gas, e.g. helium).
 Since this gas separation in the GC column takes a certain amount of time – the duration of which depends upon sample characteristics, column flow rate, column length, and stationary and mobile phase – it is not possible to couple directly into the GC with a continuous online sample gas flow.
 Our solution, therefore, was to develop a direct coupling in a quasi-continuous mode by using heated automatic valves, which allows for software-controlled gas sampling (flow-through sampling loop) and gas injection even at short intervals.

-- Unique TG/STA-GC-MS coupling solution with patented event-controlled or temperature-dependent triggering
+- Unique TGA/STA-GC-MS coupling solution with patented event-controlled or temperature-dependent triggering

 - Cryo-trap mode to increase detection sensitivity

-- Perfectly heated gas transfer (300°C) from the TG/STA to the valve box and the injector at the GC
+- Perfectly heated gas transfer (300°C) from the TGA/STA to the valve box and the injector at the GC

 - Fast and wide-range QMS for analysis of the gas chromatogram